nasa/cumulus-orca/website/docs/developer/deployment-guide/creating-orca-glacier-bucket.md

 > The ORCA Cumulus application in the Cumulus Sandbox OU needs to read/write to
 > the ORCA DR account S3 buckets in order to create an operational archive copy of
 > ORCA data and recover data back to the primary Cumulus data holdings in case
 > of a failure.
+Note that only `GLACIER` and `DEEP_ARCHIVE` storage types are allowed for objects written to the bucket.
 This cross account access will allow the Cumulus application to
 > seamlessly perform these functions and provide operators with the capability to
 > test and verify disaster recovery scenarios.